schustermatthias/LtNShape/README.rst

   (venv) python3 setup.py build --force install

 | See https://gitlab.uni-trier.de/pde-opt/nonlocal-models/nlfem for more information.
-| Further, Gmsh needs to be installed to run the examples where the mesh is remeshed.
+Further, Gmsh needs to be installed to run the examples where the mesh is remeshed.
 On Ubuntu Gmsh can be installed via
 ::
   sudo apt install gmsh

 More information on Gmsh can be found on https://gmsh.info.

 Running the Examples from the Paper
 ===================================
 To run one of the examples of the paper or the PhD thesis, choose in line 8 of main.py the associated configuration file, i.e., "configuration_ex1", "configuration_ex2", "configuration_ex3" or "configuration_ex4".

 Raw Data
 ========
-The data of the experiments in the paper can be found in the folder "LtNShape/results".
+The data of the experiments in the paper and in the thesis can be found in the folder "LtNShape/results".

 License
 =======